InformaticsMatters/kubernetes-ansible-projects/README.md

 ## Updating the clone

-Should anything change in the upstream repositories, while you can update the root project using the standard `git pull` this will not update the content of your submodules.
-Instead, to pull _everything_ from the repective remotes you can run this command: -
+Should anything change in the upstream repositories, while you can update the root project using the standard `git pull` command this will not update the content of your submodules.
+Instead, to pull _everything_ from the respective remotes you can run this command: -

     git pull --recurse-submodules